 The borders of Estonia will be reopened from June 1 to passengers arriving from European countries.
 Estonia will admit people with no symptoms arriving from the European Union, the members of the Schengen area and the United Kingdom of Great Britain and Northern Ireland.

-Citizens and residents of Finland*, Latvia*, Lithuania* and Norway will be able to enter Estonia without having to undergo a 14-day quarantine period upon arrival.
+Citizens and residents of Finland, Greece, Iceland, Latvia*, Lithuania* and Vatikan** will be able to enter Estonia without having to undergo a 10-day quarantine period upon arrival.

-Upon arrival in Estonia, a person must be in quarantine for 14 days if they have arrived from a country where the number of COVID-19 cases per 100,000 inhabitants has been more than 37,9 in the last 14 days.
-Travelers from Andorra, Austria, Belgium, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Malta, Monaco, the Netherlands, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, the United Kingdom and Vatikan must still undergo a period of quarantine.
+Upon arrival in Estonia, a person must be in quarantine for 10 days if they have arrived from a country where the number of COVID-19 cases per 100,000 inhabitants has been more than 150 in the last 14 days.
+Travelers from Andorra, Austria, Belgium, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, France, Germany, Hungary, Ireland, Italy, Liechtenstein, Luxembourg, Malta, Monaco, the Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and the United Kingdom*** must still undergo a period of quarantine.

 *Based on Order No 282 of Government of Estonia, the restriction on the freedom of movement does not apply to asymptomatic people who have been on the territory of Lithuania, Latvia or Finland in the past 14 days and have travelled to Estonia directly from Lithuania, Latvia or Finland with the following preconditions: